givemepower8/Phaser3Practices/docs/COC.md

 #### Facts

-Wall breakers lvl 5 can cause 1,840 damage on the walls.
+Wall breakers lvl 5 HP 53, move speed 24, can cause 1,840 damage on the walls.
 1 wall breaker can take down gold (lvl 5) and lower level walls.
 2 wall breakers can take down from purple to skull walls (lvl 6,7,8).
+A lvl 5 wall breaker can take one lvl 5 mortar splash damage, but will be instantly killed by lvl 6 motors.

 Wizard lvl 5 housing space 4, attack speed 1.5s, move speed: 16, range: 3 tiles, HP 156, damage per attack 255, DpS 170 (255/1.5).